 “Wrong, I need a lepidopterist.”
 He smiled down at her, much closer now.

-“You’re being creepy,” she said, and he stepped back immediately.
+“You’re being creepy,” she said, and he stepped back immediately, not smiling.

 “Really sorry.”
 He sounded sincere, which helped lower the creepiness factor.